 - 1. Turn instrument OFF. - 2.
-Remove spent batteries. - a) Unscrew the battery cap and slide out two C-cells. - b) Discard two alkaline C-cells. - 3.
-Insert two, fresh C-size alkaline batteries. - 4.
+Remove spent batteries. - a) Unscrew the battery cap and slide out two C-cells. - b) Discard two alkaline C-cells or recharge the NiMH cells. - 3.
+Insert two, fresh C-size alkaline batteries or two charged NiMH C-sized cells. - 4.
 Replace the battery cap and give it one quarter turn (battery cap bar vertical).